 Drug & Alcohol Policy: Alcoholic beverages and recreational drugs are not allowed at ACNW during this program.
-Cigarette smoking is not allowed in any of the buildings or vehicles.
-Smokers will be asked to move away from the group when smoking in the field.
+Cigarette smoking and ecig vaping is not allowed in any of the buildings or vehicles.
+Smokers/vapers will be asked to move away from the group when smoking in the field.
 Smoking at the center is restricted to one outside area.
 Chewing tobacco is not allowed in any of the buildings or vehicles.